Sahupavan335/AI-Chatbot-Mentor/README.md

 ## 🧠 How It Works

-1.Select a learning module
+1. Select a learning module
-2.A new chat page is created for that module
+2. A new chat page is created for that module
-3.Ask questions strictly related to the selected module 4.Switch modules → new chat
+3. Ask questions strictly related to the selected module
+4. Switch modules → new chat
-5.Return to a module → previous chat restored
+5. Return to a module → previous chat restored

 ## 🔐 Scope Enforcement Logic